 However, this isn’t to say keto diets are useless, but rather have pros and cons.
 In the literature relevant to sport, exercise, and body composition, they are a mixed bag of positive, negative, and neutral effects:

 As you can see, in general, for healthy, athletic individuals performing resistance training, the potential pros are typically not worth the cons of adopting a low-carb diet.
-However, there may be a time and a place for a high-fat, low-carb diet, and most1617181920 (but not all21) research indicates that when there is a time and place, the utility for low carb diets exist among people who are insulin resistant.
+However, there may be a time and a place for a high-fat, low-carb diet, and most45678 (but not all9) research indicates that when there is a time and place, the utility for low carb diets exist among people who are insulin resistant.

 So, how do you know if you fall into this camp and could benefit from that type of diet?